 The hover question marks can give you a lot of clarifying information, and you can also contact the College Board via chat, phone, or email.

 However, if you still have CSS Profile questions, call the school!

 Each school has its own process and procedure, so the answer you get from one school may not apply to all the CSS schools your student is applying to.

 Be sure to contact each one with your questions so you know for sure.

 Many schools that require the CSS Profile for a freshman do not require you to fill it out again for sophomores and beyond, so don’t do it again if you don’t have to!

-However, each individual student applying to a CSS school will need their own profile filled out, even if you filled it out last year or previously for an older student.
+Keep in mind, however, that each individual student applying to a CSS school will need their own individual profile, even if you filled it out last year or previously for an older student.
 Plus, your situation may have changed.

 After submitting your information you will receive a written review along with a video recording with feedback on your CSS Profile explaining any issues found and recommendations for further assistance, if needed.